Mortgage

 4. Ask the seller to pay closing costs

-Lenders calculate your APR based on the amount of costs you’ll actually have to pay.
+Lenders calculate your APR based on the amount of costs you’ll actually pay.
 FHA loans allow a seller to pay up to 6% of the purchase price toward your closing costs.
 This could help push your APR below the HPML limits, so you won’t have to deal with HPML requirements.

-5. Buy a site-built home
+5. Reconsider buying a manufactured home

-• Construction loans.
+Construction loans.
 HPML rules don’t extend to construction loans to finance a newly built home.
 However, the rules do come into play with any permanent mortgage used to replace the construction loan after the home is completed.

-• Rural and underserved areas.
+Rural and underserved areas.
 If you’re buying in a rural area and taking out a mortgage at a smaller bank, you might not need an escrow account.

 Recommended Reading